 The Government certainly isn't going to reverse this policy and the specialist colleges themselves, many of them represented here today, welcome the extra funding for their schools and their community work, as well as the challenging targets that they have to set themselves.
 Leaders of many schools have seen the potential benefits of specialist status and have put a lot of work into their bids.
-And so SHA Council said, 'Right, let's open this initiative to all schools that want to apply, get rid of the artificial limits on the number of applications from each area and increase the number of categories'.
+And so SHA Council said, 'Right, let's open this initiative to all schools that want to apply, get rid of the artificial limits on the number of categories'.
 In response to our pressure, the Government has now done all this.